-ine undersigne ed are the parent(s) guardian(s), or person(s) in charge of
+ine undersigned are the parent(s), guardian(s), or person(s) in charge of

 (name of the st tudent)

 student.
-I rele ease the school dist sonnel to administer nonprescription drugs to mict, its officials, and employees from any and a on of nonprescription drugs to my student.
+I rele ease the school dist sonnel to administer nonprescription drugs to mrict, its officials, and employees from any and a on of nonprescription drugs to my student.

 DATED this day of , 20

 Parent/Guardian

 Child's Name:

-To be completed by by parent/guar dian:
+To be completed by parent/gu uardian:

-I hereby authorize my child to take the MEDICATION he following me ool: cipal to assist
+I hereby authorize any persor my child to take the following MEDICATION DOSE the principal to assist DIRECTIONS

-Diagnosis or reaso on for medication on:
+Diagnosis or reason for medic cation:

 DATED this day of , 20

-Parent/Guardi an
+Parent /Guardian